-Has a Bachelor of Commerce from Melbourne University and is a Member of Chartered Accountants in Australia and New Zealand.
-He has extensive experience in the development of the Compumedics business over the last 19 years and prior to that held a number of management positions with another listed public entity.
+Has a Bachelor of Commerce from Melbourne University and is a Member of Chartered Accountants Australia and New Zealand.
+He has extensive experience in the development of the Compumedics business over the last 20 years and prior to that held a number of management positions with another listed public entity.

+Other current directorships None

-Other current directorships Swinburne Ventures Pty Ltd (ceased 4 June 2018)
+Former directorships in last 3 years Swinburne Ventures Pty Ltd (ceased 4 June 2018)